Information access and privacy2025-07-01T16:28:00+10:00

 On this page

-Metro North Hospital and Health Service (HHS) respects the privacy of patients and their families.
+Metro North Hospital and Health Service (Metro North Health) respects the privacy of patients and their families.

-Metro North HHS is subject to privacy and confidentiality legislation which sets the standards for how we handle your personal information.
-More information on how Metro North HHS handles your personal information can be found in our Privacy Plan.
+Metro North Health is subject to privacy and confidentiality legislation which sets the standards for how we handle your personal information.
+More information on how Metro North Health handles your personal information can be found in our QPP Privacy Policy and Plan.

 Information collected in health records

-When you attend a health facility, a paper record is made that contains:
+When you attend a health facility, a record is made that contains:

 • your name